Viktoria Schmid and Johann Lurf will be present for a Q&A after the screening.

 Intervening into the landscape, Schmid’s A Proposal to project in 4:3 (2016) and A Proposal to project in Scope (2020) bring cinema out of the dark and into nature to explore the sculptural qualities of the cinema screen whilst foregrounding light and shadow play.
 Lurf also intervenes in the natural landscape, with his most recent films Cavalcade (2019) and Revolving Rounds (2024) taking cinematic technologies of the phenakistoscope and cyclostéréoscope (autostereoscopic 3D device) as their lifting off points to explore our sense of what’s real and what’s perceived.
 Lurf’s earlier work Vertigo Rush (2007) takes to the woods to push the dolly zoom film technique to its limits, recalling not only its establishment by Hitchcock in Vertigo (1958) but also the formal and mechanical studies of Michael Snow and Ernie Gehr.

-Programmed by Oliver Dickens.
-Generously supported by Austrian Cultural Forum London and Sixpackfilm Vienna
+Programmed by Oliver Dickens for Sonic Cinema.
+Supported by the Austrian Cultural Forum London and sixpackfilm.